WebwareForPython/DBUtils/docs/main.rst

-* ``failures``: an optional exception class or a tuple of exception classes for which the connection failover mechanism shall be applied, if the default (OperationalError, InternalError) is not adequate
+* ``failures``: an optional exception class or a tuple of exception classes for which the connection failover mechanism shall be applied, if the default (OperationalError, InterfaceError, InternalError) is not adequate for the used database module

 * ``ping``: an optional flag controlling when connections are checked with the ``ping()`` method if such a method is available